ChetanGarg6842/todo/README.md

+# ToDo-Deck

-# To-Do Application using Python, Django
+Stack used Python, Django
 The application will have authentication and will be connected to database.